The Best Hidden Beaches in Sydney to Take a Secluded Dip in

 Collins Flat Beach, Manly

 Tucked away on the harbour side of Manly, Collins Flat Beach is an idyllic spot that offers sprawling skyline views and a ton of privacy.
-It’s accessible only via water or walking trails, and is the kind of place that prompts Instagram posts captioned with, “How’s the serenity?”
+It’s accessible only via water or walking trails and is the kind of place that prompts Instagram posts captioned with, “How’s the serenity?”
 And serene it is.
-The water is calm and shallow, and the beach is quiet most of the time.
+The water is calm and shallow, and the beach is usually quiet.
 Our advice?
-Pack a picnic hamper and head to this hidden beach with the person you care about most. #romance.
+Pack a picnic hamper and head to this hidden beach with the person you care about most, #romance.